Mango Wood Furniture - Warm Exotic Wood for Any Interior

 Mango Wood Furniture — Warm Exotic Wood for Every Interior

-Mango wood is one of the most underrated wood types in the furniture world.
+Mango wood is one of the most underrated types of wood in the furniture world.
 Warm, exotic, durable, and surprisingly affordable — mango wood furniture brings character and a touch of international flair to any interior.
 At Industrial Home, we offer an extensive collection of mango wood furniture: from dining tables and coffee tables to cabinets, TV units, and side tables.
+Solid wood is the material of the slow living movement: sustainable, artisanal, and timeless — the opposite of fast furniture.

 What is Mango Wood?

 Mango wood comes from the mango tree (Mangifera indica), which originally grows in South and Southeast Asia.
-When a mango tree yields too few fruits after 10-15 years, it is cut down and processed into wood.
+When a mango tree bears too little fruit after 10-15 years, it is felled and processed into wood.
 The wood of the tree is thus fully utilized — a sustainable circular approach to furniture making.

 Characteristics of mango wood:

-• Rich, wavy grain — No two pieces of mango wood are the same.
-Each plank has a unique pattern of light and dark tones.
+- Rich, wavy grain — No two pieces of mango wood are the same.
+Each plank has a unique pattern of light and dark shades.

-• Fairly hard wood type — Mango wood is sturdier than expected and resistant to daily use.
+- Fairly hard wood type — Mango wood is sturdier than expected and well-resistant to daily use.

 The Mango Wood Furniture Collection